 Are part-time positions available?

-Resort casino operators suggest that 15% to 20% of the jobs may be part-time positions.
+Resort casino operators suggest that a significant percentage of the jobs may be part-time positions.

 How do I apply for a job with a casino?